-2.7.2 Characteristics of Prescribed Medicine Events
+2.6.2 Characteristics of Prescribed Medicine Events

-2.7.2.1 Date When Prescribed Medicine Was First Taken (RXBEGMM-RXBEGYRX)
+2.6.2.1 Date When Prescribed Medicine Was First Taken (RXBEGDD-RXBEGYRX)

-There are two variables which indicate when a prescribed medicine was first taken (used), as reported by the household.
-They are the following: RXBEGMM denotes the month in which a person first started taking a medication, and RXBEGYRX reflects the year in which a person first started taking a medicine.
-These "first taken" questions are only asked the first time a prescription is mentioned by the household.
-These questions are not asked of refills of the prescription for a person in subsequent rounds and result in a value of -1 being assigned to those types of events for these variables.
-For purposes of confidentiality, RXBEGYRX was bottom-coded at 1923 which makes RXBEGYRX consistent with the top-coding of the age variables on the 2008 Full Year Population Characteristics Public Use File (HC-115).
+There are three variables which indicate when a prescribed medicine was first taken (used), as reported by the household respondent.
+They are the following: RXBEGDD indicates the day on which a person first started taking a medication, RXBEGMM denotes the month in which a person first started taking a medication, and RXBEGYRX reflects the year in which a person first started taking a medicine.
+These "first taken" questions are only asked the first time a prescription is mentioned by the household respondent.
+These questions are not asked about refills of the prescription in subsequent rounds.
+Values are carried forward from prior rounds for all medications first reported in the current year.
+As a result, medications first reported in Rounds 1 or 2 in 2011 have RXBEGYRX = -1.
+Users should also note that the value -14 (not yet used or taken) is not relevant for refills.
+The variable DRUGIDX (see Section 2.6.1.2) can be used to determine whether a medication was reported in a prior round.
+For purposes of confidentiality, RXBEGYRX was bottom-coded at 1927, consistent with top-coding of the age variables on the 2012 Full Year Population Characteristics Public Use File (HC-149).

-2.7.2.2 Prescribed Medicine Attributes (RXNAME-RXSTRUNT)
+2.6.2.2 Prescribed Medicine Attributes (RXNAME-RXDAYSUP)